Hannahdlewis/JS-Password-Generator/README.md

 ## Description

-Javascript (JS) password generator is a web applicatoin that was modified from starter code, in order to create an application that enables potential users to generate random passwords based on criteria that they've slected.
+Javascript (JS) password generator is a web applicatoin that was modified from starter code, in order to create an application that enables potential users to generate random passwords based on criteria that they've slected, through a series of prompts.

 ## Usage